 On an individual level, one study revealed that 75 percent of employees globally believe they are not on course to meet their needs in retirement.
 Additional studies show that individuals will face future economic difficulties due to changing demographics, labor market changes, the impact of pandemics and environmental crises, changes in financial markets and returns, and changes in government policy.
 This course will address many of these issues.

-This course introduces students to concepts and tools to help them make good economic decisions.
-We explore the following questions: What does it mean to be an informed, globally-minded person?
-How do individuals, businesses, and governments allocate resources, and what should you do to prepare for financial security later in life?
+This course introduces you to concepts and tools to help you make informed financial decisions using concepts mostly from economics (and a few from finance).
+We explore questions such as: What does it mean to be a knowledgeable, globally-minded person?
+How do individuals, businesses, and governments allocate resources, and how should you prepare for financial security later in life?
 How do government policies and national budgets affect wealth and income?
-What economic tools should you understand now to ensure a secure financial future?
-Examining these questions will allow students to gain an understanding of the environment in which resource decisions are made.
-Note that the focus of this course is economic analysis rather than investments; however, we do discuss, briefly, very basic finance concepts.
-(This is not a course in investing!)
+What economic tools do you need to understand to ensure a secure financial future?
+Examining these questions will allow you to understand the environment in which resource decisions are made.
+It will also prepare you for financial success in understanding the global economy, your country’s economy, businesses, or organizations for which you may work, and in your personal life.

-Students will engage with the instructor and one another in problem solving, case study analysis, and project work using technology, data, and the Internet to analyze and predict economic and financial trends.
+You will engage with the instructor and one another in problem-solving, case study analysis, and project work using library resources, data, presentations, writing, and other methods to analyze and predict course topics and economic and financial trends.

 • Key concepts in economic reasoning and use them in financial decision-making at the individual, firm, and national levels.

 • Basic concepts in personal finance by examining the “money” side (e.g., income, wealth, savings, and compounding); and the expenditure side (e.g., necessities, insurance, debt, taxes, and identity theft).

 • Basic concepts in investing, including return on investment, risk and risk tolerance, time horizon, and other characteristics of the investing environment for an individual, and apply this to an analysis of the student’s financial goals, risk tolerance, and time horizon.